Prices in Russia

 When you select a city for education, please keep in mind that the highest prices are in Moscow and Saint-Petersburg, while expenses in other regions will be lower.

-According to official information, the minimum shopping basket (including bread, pasta, meat, fish, vegetables, fruit, milk, and sugar) in Russia costs from 3,200 to 5,000 roubles a month depending on the region.
-Russians estimate their monthly meal expenses to fall between 8 and 20 thousand roubles (USD 120 to 300).
+According to official information, the minimum shopping basket (including bread, pasta, meat, fish, vegetables, fruit, milk, and sugar) in Russia costs 4209 roubles (USD 60) a month.
 Much depends on the region where people live and what and where they buy (corner shop, supermarket, market).

-A single journey on the Moscow subway costs 50 roubles, while a 20-journey travel card costs 580 roubles.
+A single journey on the Moscow subway costs 57 roubles (about USD 1), while a 60-journey travel card costs 1970 roubles (USD 28).

-Using a student discount one can get a monthly Moscow underground card for 350 roubles (the cost is even lower in other cities).
+Using a student discount one can get a monthly Moscow underground card for 405 roubles (USD 6), the cost is even lower in other cities.

 SIM-cards for mobile phones and tablets are sold in phone stores (do not buy them from street sellers).
 You need a national passport (indicating registration at your place of residence) and a migration card to buy a SIM-card.
 Ask in store for advice on the best rates (cost of calls, sms-text, data, etc.).
-The cost of a standard package of services ranges from 150 to 200 roubles.
+The cost of a standard package of services ranges from 300 to 400 roubles (USD 4-6).
 When you buy a SIM-card, the cost of the card is credited to the phone number account and then you top up the balance depending on the tariff plan.

 There are plenty of chain stores of popular brands, both international and Russian.
 The clothing prices are generally higher than in Europe but high-quality and cheap clothing can always be found during the sales.
-For example, you can find a T-shirt for 300 roubles or jeans for 1,300 roubles.
+For example, you can find a T-shirt for 500 roubles (USD 7) or jeans for 1,500 roubles (USD 21).

-A monthly swimming pool pass costs 300 to 500 roubles in Moscow and less elsewhere.
+A monthly swimming pool pass costs 300 to 500 roubles (USD 4-7) in Moscow and less elsewhere.

 Many universities have their own gyms, swimming pools, and sports centres where services are cheaper than in the city or even free for university students.

 Entry to clubs in Russia is generally free of charge, and visitors buy drinks and snacks.
-The average price of a cocktail in Moscow clubs is 340 roubles and 300 roubles in other cities.
-Young people in Moscow spend 1,000 to 5,000 roubles per weekend.
+The average price of a cocktail in Moscow clubs is 500 roubles (USD 7) and 300 roubles (USD 4) in other cities.
+Young people in Moscow spend 2,000 to 5,000 roubles (USD 28-71) per weekend.

-Prices are quoted in roubles.
-Subject to dormitory accomodation.
+Prices are quoted in roubles for 2020 (subject to dormitory accomodation).